-The DataSheet contains a column for each of the data fields relevant to the specific Template.
-For example, the Simplified Loader Requisition template lists all 450 data fields found within the Oracle Procurement Requisition WebService.
+The DataSheet contains a column for each data field relevant to the specific Template.
+For example, the Simplified Loader Payables Invoice template lists all 270 data fields within the Oracle Payable Invoice WebService.

-Users, however, can delete and rearrange (i.e. move) any columns that they do not wish to use.
-A copy of the Template with repositioned or deleted columns can then be saved.
+Users can delete and rearrange (i.e. move) any columns they do not wish to use.
+A copy of the Template with repositioned or deleted columns can be saved and reused later.

 Add custom columns

-The users can add additional columns to either analyze data using formulas or to store values for information purposes.
-New columns, however, must not share a name with any of the existing columns in the About worksheet.
+The users can add columns to analyze data using formulas or store values for information purposes.
+New columns must not use the reserved field names listed in the About worksheet.

 Get Lookup Values

 Simplified Loader Templates utilize lookup values stored in the Template to enter data in the DataSheet using the list of values.
-The Get Lookup Values option in the Simplified Loader toolbar is used to refresh the lookup values whenever required.
+The Get Lookup Values option in the Simplified Loader toolbar refreshes the lookup values when required.
 The lookup values are pulled from Oracle Fusion.

 On clicking the Get Lookup Values option, the existing values stored in the Template are replaced with the full set of Lookup values downloaded from Oracle Fusion.
 The following message is displayed as confirmation of the Get Lookup Value operation: